 - Heat 1 tablespoon of oil into a skillet and add the chopped onion.
 Sauté the onions until they turn golden brown, about 6 to 8 minutes on medium flame.

 - Transfer the browned onion to a grinder.
 Add the skinned peanuts, yogurt and red chili powder to the grinder.
 Grind everything together until you get a smooth paste.

 - Add the remaining oil to the same skillet.
 Once the oil is hot, add cumin seeds and let them splutter for few seconds.

 - Next add the ginger and garlic paste and cook them for couple of minutes until the raw smell is gone.

 - Next add the onion-peanut-yogurt paste to the skillet and stir them well.

 - Add the tomato puree and garam masala.
 Sauté them on medium-high for 5 to 7 minutes.

-- Then add the coriander powder and cumin powder.
+- Then add the coriander powder, cumin powder and sugar.
 Season the gravy with salt and add about 1 cup of water.